 Reduce your risk of CMV infection in pregnancy

 Cytomegalovirus, or CMV, is a known cause of cerebral palsy, epilepsy, deafness and other disabilities, yet it remains mostly unknown in the community.
-Every year, we campaign to change this, joining forces with CMV Australia to build awareness of CMV prevention strategies throughout June, which is CMV Awareness Month.

 What is CMV?